matchory/elasticsearch/README.md

 ]
 ```

-If you'd like to use Elasticsearch with [Laravel Scout](https://laravel.com/docs/8.x/scout#introduction), you can find the scout specific settings in
+If you'd like to use Elastic\Elasticsearch with [Laravel Scout](https://laravel.com/docs/8.x/scout#introduction), you can find the scout specific settings in
 `config/scout.php`.

 Artisan commands (Laravel & Lumen)